-All About Mumbai Metro Line 10, 11 And 12
+PM Modi Lays Foundation Stone For Mumbai Metro Lines 10, 11 And 12

-Line 11: Line 11 of Mumbai Metro will have a length of 11.4 km, linking Wadala to the CST (Chhatrapati Shivaji Terminus).
+Line 11: Line 11 of Mumbai Metro will have a length of 11.4 kms, linking Wadala to the CST (Chhatrapati Shivaji Terminus).
 Providing connectivity to south Mumbai areas, the corridor is an extension of Line 4, from Wadala to Kasarvadavali in Thane.
-The cost for this project is pegged at Rs 8,739 crore.
+The cost for this project is pegged at Rs 8,739 crores.
 There will be eight underground stations, the second underground route for the city after Colaba-Bandra-SEEPZ corridor or Line 3 while two stations will be built on elevated track.

 Line 12: Line 12 will extend over an elevated stretch of 20.75 kms, comprising of 17 stations starting from Kalyan and terminating at Taloja via Dombivali.
 It will be an extension of Line 5, also known as the Thane-Bhiwandi-Kalyan corridor and is scheduled for completion by March 2024.

 It was in December 2018 when the Prime Minister Narendra Modi laid the foundation stone for Metro 5 (Thane-Kalyan) and Metro 9 (Dahisar-Mira Bhayander) of the Mumbai Metro, along with Maharashtra Chief Minister Devendra Fadnavis.